Cosas1008/leetcode-1/readme.md

 Different from the previous question where weight is increasing from root to leaf, now the weight is defined from bottom up. i.e., the leaf level integers have weight 1, and the root level integers have the largest weight.
 ## 199. Binary Tree Right Side View
 Given a binary tree, imagine yourself standing on the right side of it, return the values of the nodes you can see ordered from top to bottom.
+## 359. Logger Rate Limiter
+Design a logger system that receive stream of messages along with its timestamps, each message should be printed if and only if it is not printed in the last 10 seconds.
+Given a message and a timestamp (in seconds granularity), return true if the message should be printed in the given timestamp, otherwise returns false.